ffund/wigig-demo/README.md

 Rscript run-shiny-app.R
 ```

-After it starts, it will give you a URL which you should open a browser to see the visualization.
+After it starts, it will give you a URL which you should open in a browser to see the visualization.

 Anytime the axes get a little messed up, stop the `Rscript` process and run it again.